thias/glim/README.md

 17), that way you can easily and quickly test changes.
 Make sure you unmount the disk from the host OS before you start the KVM virtual machine that uses it.
+For UEFI testing, you'll need to use one of the `/usr/share/edk2/ovmf/*.fd` firmwares.

 Troubleshooting